 The challenge of identifying the causal impact of R&D tax subsidies arises because all identical firms can access the same benefit from the tax incentive policy.
 Any statistical relationship between the benefits a firm receives from subsidies and the amount of R&D they perform tells us little about the effect of policy if the factors that determine benefits also influence their R&D investment strategy.
+This problem is known as simultaneity.
 For example, firms which do not perform R&D do not benefit from the schemes and therefore do not register.
-The problem of simultaneity is particularly acute for the R&D Tax Concession policy where incremental expenditure over and above the previous threeyear average was eligible for a bonus concessionary rate.
+The problem of simultaneity is particularly acute for the R&D Tax Concession policy where incremental expenditure over and above the previous three-year average was eligible for a bonus concessionary rate.